Texas Motorcycle Laws

 Motorcycle Helmet Laws

-Motorcycle riders and passengers in the state of Texas are required, unless exempted, to wear a helmet that meets the Federal Motor Vehicle Safety Standard #218.
+Unless exempted, motorcycle riders and passengers in Texas are required to wear a helmet that meets the Federal Motor Vehicle Safety Standard #218.

 If you are 21 years of age or older and have passed a DPS-approved Motorcycle Operator Training Course or can show proof of having at least $10,000 in medical insurance, then you are exempt from wearing a helmet.